VinGenome/VN1K/README.md

 ## Overview

-- **Quality control and variant calling** — Processing pipelines for WGS and related data.
+- **Quality Control and Variant Calling** — We provided multiple pipelines for quality control and variant calling using various tools to generate a consensus dataset from DNA Whole Genome Sequencing and related data.
-- **Genome graph construction** — Building and using population-aware genome graphs.
+- **Genome Graph Construction** — We built population-aware genome graphs using VN1K samples and evaluated their performance on 1KGP samples, including the Kinh population in Ho Chi Minh City, Vietnam (KHV) from 1000 Human Genomes (1KGP).
-- **Genotype imputation** — Imputation methods and reference panels.
+- **Genotype Imputation** — We implemented imputation workflows and developed reference panels that integrate the VN1K genetic structure with existing datasets from Asian populations for downstream human genome applications.
-- **Structural variation (SV)** — Deep-learning–based SV detection and analysis.
+- **Structural Variation (SV)** — We developed a deep learning–based workflow for SV detection and performed comprehensive analysis using this pipeline.
-- **GWAS and clinical use** — Association and clinical interpretation workflows.
+- **GWAS and Clinical Applications** — We conducted multi-trait genome-wide association studies and implemented clinical interpretation workflows.
-- **MEIS** — Supporting tools and workflows for Mobile Element Insertions.
+- **Mobile Element Insertions (MEIs)** — We applied xTea-based workflows to detect MEIs in the VN1K dataset.

 Detailed methods are described in the manuscript in this preprint at https://www.biorxiv.org/content/10.1101/2025.04.15.648991v2.full.pdf.